kjaymiller/kjaymiller/content/how to automate form filling with Keyboard Maestro.md

 tags: Keyboard Maestro, automation, productivity
 image: https://ik.imagekit.io/cxazzw3yew/Keyboard%20Maestro%20Form%20Automation/Keyboard%20Maestro%20Set%20Safari%20Field.png

-Working to help a friend automate some form entry I went to look back into how I had automated a similar task a few years ago with [Keyboard Maestro].
+Working to help a friend automate some form entry I went to look back into how I had automated a similar task a few years ago with [Keyboard Maestro](https://keyboardmastro.com).
 I was surprised at how I remembered the steps to input form fields (Big props to the KM team for making it so easy to do.)

 But when I went to test adding value to the field, I got nothing.
 If you're trying to automate this form filling, you may run into the same steps so hopfully this will serve as a quick guide to troubleshoot the problems you may have run into or to start automating your own form fields.